-Jordan is a Partner in the Madison office of DeWitt and a member of the firm's Trusts & Estates, Business, and Real Estate practice groups.
-He focuses his practice in the areas of estate planning, probate, and trust administration, as well as business transactions and real estate.
-Jordan represents individuals, families, and businesses of all sizes focusing on legal issues surrounding wealth transfer and business succession planning.
-His practice often requires confronting and resolving the complex family dynamics and tax implications involved in the transfer of assets to succeeding generations.
+Jordan is a Partner in the Madison office of DeWitt and a member of the firm’s Trusts & Estates, Business, and Real Estate practice groups.
+He represents owners of closely-held businesses, individuals, and families of all sizes focusing on legal issues surrounding business operations, succession planning, and wealth transfer.
+His practice often requires confronting and resolving the complex relationships among business partners and families, as well as the tax implications involved in the acquisition and transfer of assets, including to succeeding generations.

 Representative client matters include:

-- Developing strategies to reduce or eliminate federal estate and gift taxes including the use of irrevocable trusts and charitable gift planning techniques.
+- Drafting of estate plans for high net worth individuals and families at all levels of complexity employing strategies to reduce or eliminate federal estate and gift taxes, including the use of irrevocable trusts and charitable gift planning techniques.

 - Advising individual and corporate trustees regarding trust administration and termination, including strategies to modify trusts that do not require court intervention.